 Take a look at this collection of the best meditation music.

-But Buddhists and spiritualists have a slightly different relationship to music.

-You see, Buddhists and spiritualists use music as a way to enter nirvana.
+Buddhists and spiritualists have a slightly different relationship to music than most people.
+They use music as a way to enter nirvana.

 A beautiful piece of music will help a Buddhist to find their inner peace.
-Instead of just listening, they will sit there meditating to the music.
+Instead of just listening, they will meditate to the music.
 And for that, only the most beautiful music will do.

-Take a look at the link above for some great Buddhist-friendly music.
+Take a look at the link above for some great music they will love.

 You can find lots of great gift ideas in this selection of DVDs and books.

-But when you’re buying a DVD or book for a Buddhist you’re not looking for Bourne or The Hunger Games.
+When buying a DVD or book for a Buddhist, you’re not looking for Bourne or The Hunger Games.
 You’re looking for a divine viewing / reading experience that delves into philosophy.

 There are an infinity of books available.
 I would personally choose Awakening The Buddha Within by Lama Surya Das (it’s the book that got me started).
 But there are so many beautiful choices.
 Take a look at the link above for my top picks.

 DVDs are also in plentiful supply.
 I personally recommend Kundun by Martin Scorsese.